Already booked? Sign in or create an account

 We are currently experiencing a high volume of customer service calls - for more information please visit here

 Embark on an unforgettable transatlantic journey on a European cruise from New York.
-During this exciting vacation, you’ll spend tranquil days at sea and enjoy our world-class dining, state-of-the-art spa, and endless array of entertainment options on board.
+During this exciting vacation, you’ll spend tranquil days at sea and enjoy world-class dining, a state-of-the-art spa, and an endless array of entertainment options on board.

-Our European cruises from New York depart from Cape Liberty and stop in Halifax, Nova Scotia before sailing towards the town of Qaqortoq in Greenland.
-Journey through the Prins Christian Sund, a dramatic fjord surrounded by towering mountains and green pastures.
-Discover exquisite natural beauty in Iceland, where you’ll stop in both Reykjavik and Akureyri.
-Then finish off your trip with a day in Scotland before disembarking in Southampton, England.
+Celebrity’s European cruises from New York depart from Cape Liberty and stop in Halifax, Nova Scotia before sailing towards the town of Qaqortoq in Greenland.
+Journey through the Prins Christian Sund, a dramatic fjord surrounded by towering mountains that plunge straight into the glassy water.
+Discover the rugged natural beauty of Iceland, where you’ll stop in both Akureyri and Isafjordur, before disembarking in Reykjavik.

 Learn about Nordic history and marvel at the breathtaking landscapes in Qaqortoq, the largest town in Greenland.
 Walk around the preserved ruins of Hvalsey Church, once part of a Norse settlement that dates back to the 1400s.
 Go on a nature hike around Qaqortoq’s sprawling hills, where you’ll see fjords and colorful colonial houses.
 Unwind in the hot springs of Uunartoq, where you can take a soothing dip in naturally warmed waters.